FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-11-05-mcasector.md

 > Windows may flag this third-party program as 'untrusted' because it isn't digitally signed by a verified developer.
 Please proceed with caution.
 > To continue, click "More info" and then select "Run anyway."

-4. Run and complete the installer.
+4. Run the installer to complete the installation.

 5. Open MCAselector